peterjewicz/peterjewicz.com/content/blog/using-clojure-spec-to-validate-api-routes.md

 The only one above that has anything interesting going on is Position which will be required to be a value included in a predetermined set.
 We’ll get to that in a minute though, first, let’s look at a base skeleton for the code.

-In this very basic example I’m using Pedestal if you care about the route setup, but I’m just going to show the ring handler.
+In this very basic example I’m using <a href="http://pedestal.io/" target="_blank">Pedestal</a> if you care about the route setup, but I’m just going to show the ring handler.
 The point is to demonstrate the spec stuff so I’ll strip out the Pedestal specific code.

 ```clojure
 (defn add-person  [{:keys [json-params] :as request}] ; How I’m handling the data, this may vary depending on your setup